Marry Me a Little (musical): History

-In January, 2013, The New Repertory Theatre in Watertown, Massachusetts, under the direction of Ilyse Robbins, received permission to do a gender-neutral staging of Marry Me a Little, using four actors—two women and two men—and two pianists.
-The action here takes place in four apartments in Manhattan, with varying pairing up on songs as man and woman, woman and woman, and man and man (this latter pairing effectively used especially in the lyrics of "So Many People" from Saturday Night).
-At the end of the performance the four actors do meet for a closing finale.
+In January 2013, the New Repertory Theatre in Watertown, Massachusetts, under the direction of Ilyse Robbins, received permission to do a gender-neutral staging of Marry Me a Little, using four actors—two women and two men—and two pianists.
+In this version, the action takes place in four Manhattan apartments, with various pairings on songs, including: man and woman, woman and woman, and man and man (the last character pairing was particularly effective with the lyrics of "So Many People" from Saturday Night).
+At the end of the show, the four actors do meet for a closing finale.

-In March, 2014, a Canadian production of Marry Me a Little opened at the Tarragon Theatre in Toronto, directed by Adam Brazier and starring Elodie Gillett and Adrian Marchuk.
+In March 2014, a Canadian production of Marry Me a Little opened at the Tarragon Theatre in Toronto, directed by Adam Brazier and starring Elodie Gillett and Adrian Marchuk.
 The production showed the two characters living together in a relationship that eventually comes to an end.

 From June 29 to August 10, 2014, a British production opened at the St James Theatre in London, directed by Hannah Chissick, under the musical direction of David Randall, and starring Simon Bailey and Laura Pitt-Pulford.
 The critically acclaimed, sell-out production went on to get another week at the St James Theatre's Studio from October 6 to October 11, 2014.

-From January 28 to February 13, 2017, the show was presented at The Gallery Players directed by Barrie Gelles and starring Jesse Manocherian, Alyson Leigh Rosenfeld, Adrian Rifat, Paul Williams, Cassandra Dupler and Laura Cetti.
+From January 28 to February 13, 2017, the show was presented at the Gallery Players directed by Barrie Gelles and starring Jesse Manocherian, Alyson Leigh Rosenfeld, Adrian Rifat, Paul Williams, Cassandra Dupler and Laura Cetti.
 A first for this show, there were three rotating casts performing each weekend: one duo was male and female, one was an all-male duo, and one was an all-female duo.

 In autumn 2020, the production had a socially distanced run at the Barn Theatre in Cirencester, starring Rob Houchen, Celinde Schoenmaker and Waylon Jacobs.
 It was the first show of International City Theatre's 2022 season in Long Beach, California.

-A production of the show will be presented February 16–18, 2023, at the Yale Cabaret of the David Geffen Yale School of Drama, New Haven, Connecticut.
+A production of the show was scheduled for February 16–18, 2023, at the Yale Cabaret of the David Geffen Yale School of Drama, New Haven, Connecticut.